briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     any personal items from the motor vehicle without retrieving the vehicle and without paying any fee.
 However, a towing service or storage facility may charge an after-hours retrieval fee established by the Public Utilities Commission in rules adopted under Ohio R.C.
-4921.25 if the owner retrieves the personal items after hours, unless the towing service or storage facility fails to provide the notice required under division (B)(3) of Ohio R.C.
-4513.69, if applicable.
+[4921.25][ORC Section 4921.25] if the owner retrieves the personal items after hours, unless the towing service or storage facility fails to provide the notice required under division (B)(3) of Ohio R.C.
+[4513.69][ORC Section 4513.69], if applicable.
     The owner of a motor vehicle shall not do either of the following:

         1. _(A)_ Retrieve any personal item that has been determined by the sheriff or chief of police, as applicable, to be necessary to a criminal